 El fumar y el cancer

-While most smokers are aware of some of the health problems smoking causes, such as lung cancer and heart disease, they may not be aware of the 12 other types of cancer smoking can cause.
+While most smokers are aware of some of the health problems smoking causes, such as lung cancer and heart disease, they may not be aware of the 12 other types of cancer and other illnesses smoking can cause.

 Smokeless tobacco includes: dip, chew, spit, oral and spitless tobacco and dry and moist snuff (snus).
 Many people mistakenly think smokeless tobacco is a safe alternative to cigarettes and may not realize that it is just as addictive as cigarette smoking.

-Studies of marijuana and cancer risk are difficult to conduct; this article discusses the health risk associated with pot smoking.
+Studies of marijuana and cancer risk are difficult to conduct; this article discusses the health risks associated with pot smoking.

 Even though you can’t “undo” your smoking history, the good news is that that the risk of having lung cancer and other smoking-related illnesses decreases after you stop smoking and continues to decrease as more tobacco-free time passes.

 "Exotic" smoking, including hookah, bidi, unfiltered cigarettes, clove cigarettes, has often been promoted as a safe alternative to traditional tobacco products.
-The following article describes the health risks associated with these practices and provides resources for quitting tobacco all together.
+The following article describes the health risks associated with these practices and provides resources for quitting tobacco altogether.

 Parts of the Betel plant and Areca nuts may be used individually or together in the form of a betel quid.
 In many countries, tobacco is also added, and the product is known as gutka, ghutka, or gutkha.
-The use of betel and areca nuts is very common in India and Asia.
+The use of betel and areca nuts is very common in India and other Asian-Pacific countries.

 Smoking is a worldwide health crisis and the World Health Organization estimates that by 2030, tobacco deaths will reach 8 million a year if current trends continue.
 No matter where you live, education is key to helping current smokers quit and preventing the next generation from becoming addicted.
 Let's get the facts about this global epidemic.